Let’s set the scene: You are hunched over your laptop or phone, your head leaning forward as if trying to peek into the screen’s soul.

 The Domino Effect: Neck Tension, Vessel Compression, and Reduced Oxygen

-Real-Life Scenario: How Jane’s Posture Led to Brain Fog and Fatigue
+Real-Life Scenario: How Jane’s Posture Led to Brain Fog and Fatigue?

 Meet Jane, a 30-year-old graphic designer.